j3k0/cordova-plugin-purchase/doc/api.md

  - When finished, a consumable product will get back to the `VALID` state, while other will enter the `OWNED` state.
  - Any error in the purchase process will bring a product back to the `VALID` state.
  - During application startup, products may go instantly from `REGISTERED` to `APPROVED` or `OWNED`, for example if they are purchased non-consumables or non-expired subscriptions.
+ - Non-Renewing Subscriptions are iOS products only.
+Handle these like consumables in your implementation.
+Please see Apple documentation for information.

 #### state changes